ericescalante/ericescalante.github.io/about.md

 * Not the biggest twitter user, but can be reached at <a href="https://twitter.com/peluchio" class='twitter' target="_blank">@peluchio</a>

-* Loves to code, spicy foods and chocolate, even more their occasional coming together on the same dish
+* Loves to code, spicy food and chocolate.
+Even more their occasional coming together on the same dish
 * Member of fewer secret societies than Gatiko